-Separated women and women who came out of abusive marriages struggling to raise children alone without support from the other parent can seek help to work out parenting arrangements with the other parent, reach an agreement and collect child maintenance (child support) from the other parent.
-This is paid by the non residential parent (usually the father) to the parent with day to day care of the children.
+Separated women and women who came out of abusive relationships struggling to raise their children without support from the other parent can seek help to work out parenting arrangements with the other parent, reach an agreement and collect child maintenance (or child support) for the welfare of their children.
+This is paid by the non residential parent (usually the father) to the mother who has day to day care of the children.

-Parents are legally responsible for the financial security of their children even if you don’t see them or if agreement about access to the children happened separately.
-Visitation and child support are separate issues in the eyes of the court.
+Parents are legally responsible for the financial security of their children even if you do not see them or if agreement about access to the children happened separately.
+Visitation and child maintenance are separate issues in the eyes of the court.

 If you are finding it difficult to come to an agreement or the private arrangement breaks down, you can resort to the family court to enforce the right of the child for an order of maintenance or go to mediation.
 You can seek the help of a neutral mediator.
 You both have to be willing to go to mediation.

 Getting Payments without Sharing Your Location

-You do not need to make contact with the other parent if you’ve experienced violence.
+You do not need to make contact with the other parent if you have experienced violence.
 You can seek help to collect payments through the welfare office which can help in the calculation of the amount and enforcement.
 It will take action if a parent fails to make financial provision for their children.